 Led by Certified Family Law Specialist Patrick Baghdaserians, the Baghdaserians Law Group is a law firm dedicated to family law mediation and litigation.
 For more than a decade, we have dedicated our practice to families, making hundreds of court appearances related to and involving virtually all aspects of family law.
-The experience and passion that our Pasadena divorce lawyers have for this field is what truly sets us apart from our competitors.
+The experience and passion that our Pasadena divorce lawyers have for this field are what truly sets us apart from our competitors.
 During this time, we have garnered the respect of judges and peers, while obtaining positive results for our clients.

-The Baghdaserians Law Group specializes in handling all aspects of sophisticated and complex marital dissolution (divorce) issues, including, but not limited to, child support determination, child custody and visitation, modification of child custody or visitation orders, spousal support determination, modification of spousal support orders, division of property, business valuation, financial tracing issues and fiduciary duty violations.
-In addition, our Pasadena divorce lawyers have extensive experience handling paternity matters, cases involving domestic violence, child abuse and child abduction cases, custody disputes involving alleged alcohol or drug abusers and child custody move away requests.
-We have also drafted, analyzed, and in some instances litigated pre- and post- marital agreements (pre-nup and post-nup).
+The Baghdaserians Law Group specializes in handling all aspects of sophisticated and complex marital dissolution (divorce) issues, including, but not limited to, child support determination, child custody and visitation, modification of child custody or visitation orders, spousal support determination, modification of spousal support orders, division of property, business valuation, financial tracing issues, and fiduciary duty violations.
+In addition, our Pasadena divorce lawyers have extensive experience handling paternity matters, cases involving domestic violence, child abuse, and child abduction cases, custody disputes involving alleged alcohol or drug abusers and child custody move away requests.
+We have also drafted, analyzed, and in some instances litigated pre-and post-marital agreements (pre-nup and post-nup).

-Firm Principal, Patrick Baghdaserians, understands and appreciates complex forensic accounting and formal discovery related issues and has thus been previously appointed as a Special Magistrate (Discovery Referee) by the Los Angeles Superior Court.
+Firm Principal, Patrick Baghdaserians, understands and appreciates complex forensic accounting and formal discovery-related issues and has thus been previously appointed as a Special Magistrate (Discovery Referee) by the Los Angeles Superior Court.
 We have successfully propounded and pursued discovery rights against multiple large closely held corporations.
 Recently, we successfully pursued discovery rights against one of the largest closely held corporations located in Los Angeles County.